tbrowne5/crisprHAL/README.md

 ```

 # 3: Predict with model:

+This will take the file of the predicted sgRNA sequences from above and assign a score.
+Higher scores are better!
+The output a .csv file named OUTPUT_[inputfile] and contains the sgRNA and the score.
 ```
 python crisprHAL.py [Enzyme] [Input file csv] [Optional compare]
 ```